AccuWeather: Frigid air challenges cold temperature records

 Limited sun.
 High 52.

-Join Sam Champion for live updates during Eyewitness News This Morning and at Noon and join meterologist Lee Goldberg during Eyewitness News at 4:00, 5:00, 6:00 and 11:00 p.m.
+Join Sam Champion for live updates during Eyewitness News This Morning and at Noon and join meteorologist Lee Goldberg during Eyewitness News at 4:00, 5:00, 6:00 and 11:00 p.m.

 Check the weather any time at abc7NY.com/weather.
 For weather updates wherever you go, please download the AccuWeather app.